Stochastic Batch Acquisition: A Simple Baseline for Deep Active Learning

-\textbf{Active Learning.} At each acquisition step, we select further points for which to acquire labels.
-While many methods acquire one point at a time \citep{houlsby_bayesian_2011, gal2017deep}, in general one can acquire a whole batch of \batchvar points.
+At each acquisition step, we select additional points for which to acquire labels.
+Although many methods acquire one point at a time \citep{houlsby_bayesian_2011, gal2017deep}, one can alternatively acquire a whole batch of \batchvar examples.
 An acquisition function $a$ takes $\Itrain$ and $\Ipool$ and returns \batchvar indices from $\Ipool$ to be added to $\Itrain$.
 We then label those \batchvar datapoints and add them to $\Itrain$ while making them unavailable from the pool set.
-That is
+That is,

-A common way to construct the acquisition function is to define some scoring function, $s$, and to select the point(s) which score most highly.
+A common way to construct the acquisition function is to define some scoring function, $s$, and then select the point(s) that score the highest.